Atim33/arboardcounter-sketch-plugin/README.md

-A Sketch Plugin to Count Sketch Artboards and Sketch Pages.
+A simple Sketch Plugin to Count Sketch Artboards (document wide) and Sketch Pages.

 Latest version and notes --